small-tech/https/README.md

 ```

 To provision globally-trusted Let’s Encrypt certificates, we additionally create an `options` object containing the domain(s) we want to support, and pass it as the first argument in the `createServer()` method.

+@small-tech/https automatically provisions Let’s Encrypt certificates for you the first time your server is hit (this first load will take longer than future ones).
+During this initial load, other requests are ignored.
+This module will also automatically renew your certificates as necessary in plenty of time before they expire.

 You can find a version of this example in the `/example` folder.
 To download and run that version: